raphaelluethy/croppy/README.md

 `croppy` is a command-line tool for batch cropping images based on specified parameters.
 It allows you to process multiple images at once, applying consistent cropping rules across your image set.

+> [!WARNING]
+> This program is still in development and is not yet fully functional.
+The images anonymizer is working, but the video anonymizer was not verified yet.

 ## Features

 - Batch processing of images or videos